 Erik was born in Vermont and went to high school in Massachusetts–a New Englander through and through.
 He graduated from Princeton in 1998 with a degree in History and a Certificate in Teacher Preparation, and went on to complete his Masters of Divinity in Pastoral Studies at Westminster Theological Seminary in 2001.
-He’s expected to complete his Doctorate in Ministry (focusing on faith, vocation, and culture) from Covenant Theological Seminary in 2017.
+He completed his Doctorate in Ministry (focusing on faith, vocation, and culture) from Covenant Theological Seminary in 2017.

 Erik served as Area Director of Young Life in Bucks County, Pennsylvania from 2001 to 2004.
 In 2005, he and his wife, Sarah, moved to Virginia where he served at Grace Community Church in Mechanicsville, first as Assistant to the Pastor and then as Associate Pastor.
 City Church named Erik our Church Planter and Founding Pastor in 2008.
 He was installed as our Senior Pastor in 2011.

 Erik and Sarah live in the Fan with their son and two daughters.

 Jim grew up in Chesapeake, Virginia.
 After high school he served in the United States Navy for six years (2004 to 2010) in the field of Cryptology and Intelligence, deploying on submarines and aircraft carriers all over the world.